Prevention is the Best Defence

 Always follow best practice

 Your organisation’s information governance rules are there for a purpose, ensure you follow them.
-Here is a quick list of best practice to be followed:
+Here is a quick list of some general best practice rules to be followed:

 - Always lock your computer when you are away from your keyboard, even for a short time.